syndesisio/syndesis-ux/README.md

 This installation requires that you have Ruby, Node, Gem, Jekyll and Gulp installed.
 You can find a list of dependecies with versions here: [Design Tracker Dependencies](https://github.com/rh-uxd/design-tracker-template/wiki/Dependencies)

-1. Fork this repository
-1. Rename as desired (we recommend with UX in the name)
-1. Clone to your local machine
+1. Clone this repo to your local machine
 1. With Node, Gulp, Ruby, Gem and Jekyll already installed, run `npm run initialize`
 1. Start with `jekyll serve`
 1. Code away!